Art & Design Courses

 *ARTD 1111 Modern and Contemporary Art History.

-A course in the fundamentals of perceptual drawing, including line, value, composition
+A course in the fundamentals of perceptual drawing or drawing from observation.
+Topics include

 *ARTD 1152 2-D Design.

-problem solving and development of unified designs.
-A study of color theory and
+development of unified designs.
+A study of color theory and relationships is included.

 *ARTD 1153 3-D Design.